JanneMattila/www/docs/_posts/2024/05/2024-05-13-arc-enabled-kubernetes-and-entra-workload-id.markdown

 <- End: IPLOOKUP bing.com 149.37ms#
 ```

+Clearly, the `login.microsoftonline.com` is not resolving correctly for some reason.
+Therefore, the authentication will fail with various error messages.

-Use external DNS server in the deployment (for example Cloudflare)
+To fix this, you can try using external DNS server in the deployment (for example Cloudflare)
 by setting
 [dnsConfig](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-dns-config):